-Let us now consider the case of a tree with two open channels (see figure \ref{fig:jointrees}).One is the ground state with energy $\epsilon_0$ depicted in blue, the other is a channel with energy $\epsilon_\alpha$ depicted in orange.
-These two channels have a common part of length $\qhat_{0\alpha}$ and we denote with $\epsilon_{0\alpha}$ the sum of the thresholds along this common portion.
-Along it, the fluid flows along a single channel with a pressure difference $= P-P'$, being $P'$ the pressure at the bottom of the common part.
-We can thus write the flow adapting \eqref{eqn:flow_groundstate}, upon replacing the length $t \to \qhat_{0\alpha}$, the energy $E_0 \to E_{0\alpha}$ and the pressure difference $P \to P - P'$.
-Given these ingredients, the flow reads:
+Here, flow is possible along two channels (see figure \ref{fig:jointrees}): the ground state with energy $\epsilon_0$, depicted in blue and a second channel with energy $\epsilon_\alpha$, depicted in orange.
+These two channels have a common part of length $\qhat_{0\alpha}$; we denote with $\epsilon_{0\alpha}$ the sum of the thresholds along this common portion and $P'$ the pressure at the bottom of the common part, hence the flow along it reads:

-The pressure $P'$ can still be determined using the conservation of the flow, i.e. Eq.~\eqref{eqn:flow_recursive2}.
-Indeed:
+The pressure $P'$ can be determined using the conservation of the flow:

 where $Q_{0, t-\qhat_{0\alpha}}^{(0)}(P')$ is the flow along the subtree containing the ground state, $Q_{0, t-\qhat_{0\alpha}}^{(1)}(P')$ containing the other channel (see the two branches of figure \ref{fig:jointrees}).
 Since each of these is a single channel of length $t-\qhat_{0\alpha}$, we can use once again Eq.~\eqref{eqn:flow_groundstate}.
 One has